HomeRamenShio

 If you have about 10 minutes to spend in the kitchen, Easy Vanilla Buttercream Frosting might be a great gluten free and lacto ovo vegetarian recipe to try.
 This frosting has 124 calories, 0g of protein, and 4g of fat per serving.
 This recipe serves 24.
 For 14 cents per serving, this recipe covers 0% of your daily requirements of vitamins and minerals.
 This recipe from Taste of Home requires butter, confectioners' sugar, milk, and vanillan extract.
 This recipe is liked by 178 foodies and cooks.
 All things considered, we decided this recipe deserves a spoonacular score of 0%.
 This score is improvable.
 Similar recipes are Old Fashioned Vanilla Buttercream Frosting, Chocolate Cupcakes with Vanilla Whipped Cream Frosting, and Vanilla Cupcakes + Sour Cream Chocolate Ganache Frosting.

-You can never have too many dessert recipes, so give Makeover Old-Fashioned Ice Cream Roll a try.
-One portion of this dish contains about 7g of protein, 9g of fat, and a total of 393 calories.
-This recipe serves 12.
-For 56 cents per serving, this recipe covers 7% of your daily requirements of vitamins and minerals.
-It can be enjoyed any time, but it is especially good for Summer.
-1 person has made this recipe and would make it again.
-If you have baking powder, butter, flour, and a few other ingredients on hand, you can make it.
+You can never have too many breakfast recipes, so give Old-Fashioned Blueberry Muffins a try.
+This recipe serves 6.
+One serving contains 181 calories, 4g of protein, and 5g of fat.
+For 31 cents per serving, this recipe covers 5% of your daily requirements of vitamins and minerals.
+This recipe from Taste of Home requires baking powder, salt, flour, and vanillan extract.
+1 person were glad they tried this recipe.
 It is a good option if you're following a lacto ovo vegetarian diet.
-From preparation to the plate, this recipe takes about 45 minutes.
-It is brought to you by Taste of Home.
-With a spoonacular score of 27%, this dish is rather bad.
-Try Old Fashioned Chocolate Pie, Old Fashioned Mac and Cheese, and Old-Fashioned Oatmeal Raisin Pecan Cookies for similar recipes.
+From preparation to the plate, this recipe takes about 30 minutes.
+Overall, this recipe earns a rather bad spoonacular score of 28%.
+Similar recipes include Old Fashioned Chocolate Pie, Old Fashioned Mac and Cheese, and Old-Fashioned Oatmeal Raisin Pecan Cookies.

 Creamy Peanut Butter Fudge